IBM-BAW-Assets/paging-section-tk/snippets/README.md

     showHideFitlers.js is a function for showing or hiding a filter triggered from the onclick event of a button and loaded inside a deferred section.
-This goes in a parent CV in which the fitler coach view is configred.
+This goes in a parent CV in which the fitler coach view is configured.

     filterSortOnChangeEvent.js is a example function of setting the paging section variables and calling first on the paging section triggering a reload of the data based on the new filter